Psychology Course Descriptions

 PSY-P 303 Health Psychology (3 cr.)

-Spring 2013.
-Alternate years.
+Every spring.
 P: P103.
 R: completion of 26 credit hours.
 Focuses on role of psychological factors in health and illness.
 Through readings, lecture, and discussion, students will become better consumers of research on behavior-health interactions and develop a broad base of knowledge concerning how behavior and other psychological factors can impart health both positively and negatively.

 PSY-P 319 Psychology of Personality (3 cr.)

-Fall 2013.
-Alternate years.
+Every fall.
 P: P103.
 R: 26 credit hours.
 Methods and results of scientific study of personality.
 Basic concepts of personality traits and their measurements; developmental influences; problems of integration.

 PSY-P 320 Social Psychology (3 cr.)

-Fall 2014.
-Alternate years.
+Every spring.
 P: P103.
 R: completion of 26 credit hours.
 The study of psychological theories and research dealing with social influence and social behavior, including topics such as conformity, personal perception, aggression, attitudes, and group dynamics.

 PSY-P 324 Abnormal Psychology (3 cr.)